Spring Boot 2.6.3 ARM64 Image

 curl https://start.spring.io/starter.tgz -d groupId=dev.dashaun -d artifactId=spring-pi -d name=spring-pi -d packageName=dev.dashaun.spring-pi -d dependencies=web,actuator,native -d javaVersion=17 | tar -xzf -

-Two changes
+Two changes Link to heading

 Starters requiring special build configuration.